Login

 Bench marks

 You have most likely seen these marks set into the side of buildings or even kerb stones, usually those of stone, and wondered what they were for.
 Some surmise that they marked an upper level of flood water at some time.
 Well they could be used for that, but are not that directly connected.
 These are bench marks.
 To some they look like arrows pointing upwards to a horizontal line.
-To others they look vaguely like a park bench.
+To others they look vaguely like a crude skecth of a park bench or table.
 But the similarity of name is coincidental.
+They are datum points fixed reference points from which to measure heights and elevations.
+Modern day markers may simply be nails with washer gunned into the pavement during surveys.

 The term is generally applied to any item used to mark a point as an elevation reference.
 Frequently, bronze or aluminum disks are set in stone or concrete, or on rods driven deeply into the earth to provide a stable elevation point.
 If an elevation is marked on a map, but there is no physical mark on the ground, it is a spot height.
 [Wiki]